How a Design System Secured a $3.3M Modernization Budget

 Create a Dev-friendly Design System

-With buy-in secured, we executed the next phase of the plan: expanding the style guide into a functional design system that solved the "Tooling Problem."
+With buy-in secured, we executed the next phase of the plan: expanding the style guide into a functional design system that solved the "Abstract Tools" problem using two pilot department projects as testbeds.

 Through an audit of all our disjointed web services, we identified that our most common layout patterns are "service one-stop" page, instructional page, and data-entry form.
 We then created modular components and templates for these patterns, ensuring consistency in user flows while allowing departments the branding flexibility they required.